NOAA -- Weather Program Office Research Programs

 Applicants are responsible for ensuring that they are eligible for the competition for which they are applying.
 If any applicants requesting funding are ineligible, the application(s) will be rejected without review.

-Eligible applicants are: -U.S. institutions of higher education; -Cooperative Institutes; -U.S.-based commercial organizations; -State, local and Indian tribal governments in the U.S.; and -U.S. non-profit organizations.
+Eligible applicants are from: -U.S. institutions of higher education, including in U.S. Territories; -Cooperative Institutes; -U.S.-based commercial organizations; -State, local and Indian tribal governments in the U.S.; and -U.S. non-profit organizations.

 Amount Description